FAQs

 Elections

+I'm a candidate for council.
 Can I help people vote or collect their voting documents to send in?

-No, candidates or their assistants should not collect voting documents from electors.
-Each elector should post or deliver their own voting document to the Electoral Officer.
-It is an offence (carrying a fine of up to $5,000 if convicted) to interfere in any way with an elector with the intention of influencing or advising the elector as to how he or she should vote.
-Candidates and their assistants should be mindful of this particularly if campaigning occurs in facilities such as rest homes or hospitals.
+It is an offence (carrying a fine of up to $5,000 if convicted) to interfere in any way with an elector with the intention of influencing or advising the elector as to how they should vote.
+Candidates and their assistants should be mindful of this, particularly if campaigning occurs in facilities such as rest homes or hospitals.

 Elections